NbAiLab/mmlu-translate/translation_quality_evaluation.md

 We did ask all the models to evaluate each others translations.
 This was done on the 285 lines dev-files.

-## Some major points:
+## Observations
 - Most models seem to have a positive self-image, evaluating their own results slightly better
 - DeepSeek-R1 is by far the most critical model
 - Mistral-Small-24B-Instruct-2501 and Qwen2.5-72B-Instruct is unsuited for translating English to Norwegian
 - Maybe only DeepSeek-R1, DeepSeek-V3, Meta-Llama-3.1-405B-Instruct and Llama-3.3-70B-Instruct should be used
+- There seems to be varianse in the individual results.
+This indicates even a inferior model can happen to create a good translation, and that it is possible to recognise it.
+Maybe a popular vote can determine the best translation?
 - The scores are suprisingly consistent.
-Everyone seems to agree what a bad translation looks like, even when the model itself is not able to translate at high quality
+Every model seem to agree what a bad translation looks like, even when the model itself is not able to translate at high quality

 ### Translation Quality Table